rapka/polemics-md-wiki/README.md

 ## Adding and editing content

 All content exists as markdown files inside the `content` folder.
 The best way to work on this is by using [Obsidian](https://obsidian.md) and opening the entire `content` folder as a vault.
+This causes relative links in markdown files to break when viewed on Github.

 Obdisian uses a slightly modified version of Markdown.
 More info here: